Frequently Asked Questions

 What's the difference between an LPC, LMFT, Associate, and Intern?
 Is my therapist qualified?

 Our therapists are highly qualified with advanced academic training, supervised counseling work, and continuing education in sex therapy.
-If you would like to know the specifics of one of our staff's credentials, please see their full profile under the "our therapists" tab.
+If you would like to know the specifics of our staff's credentials, please see their full profile under the "our therapists" tab.

 How much does therapy cost?